 A compliant IVAS encoder of a given level shall support all IVAS coding modes/coded formats at all bit rates of that level.

-A compliant IVAS decoder of a given level shall support decoding all IVAS coding modes/coded formats at all bit rates of that level to an immersive output format depending on receiver’s capabilities.
+A compliant IVAS decoder of a given level shall support decoding of all IVAS coding modes/coded formats at all bit rates of that level to an immersive output format and shall support:

+Integrated rendering supporting all the output formats as specified in Table 4.4-1 of TS 26.253, and

+Pass-through operation as external (EXT) processing output (as described in clause 4.3 of TS 26.253) for further consumption by an external renderer

-A compliant IVAS decoder of any level shall support decoding any IVAS bitstream.
+A compliant IVAS decoder of any level shall support decoding of any IVAS bitstream.

-NOTE: Immersive output format depending on receiver’s capabilities implies any output format other than mono.
+NOTE 1: Immersive output format implies any output format other than mono.

+NOTE 2: While the definition of IVAS levels ensures support for immersive output formats at the decoder output, specific device requirements to ensure immersive audio presentation are present in other specifications.

-NOTE: Compliant IVAS encoder means that an encoder implementation meets the encoder compliance criteria defined in TS 26.250.
+NOTE 3: Compliant IVAS encoder means that an encoder implementation meets the encoder compliance criteria defined in TS 26.250.
 Compliant IVAS decoder means that a decoder implementation meets the decoder compliance criteria defined in TS 26.250.

 Conclusion